No, pumpkin spice doesn't actually contain pumpkin

 “One of the reasons is because it is seasonal, so it's sort of that psychology of the limited time only.
 So I think of things like the McRib... get it now because it's going away,” Andrews told VERIFY.
 “The other thing is that spice combination, and that blend was used very early on in American culture.
 So we sort of see it as comfort food, and there's just sort of this rich history of those particular spices being used, particularly around holiday time.”

-The spice blend goes way before the #PSLs you see across social media, originally used as a way to help assist baking needs.
+The pumpkin spice blend dates back far before the #PSLs you see across social media.
+It was originally used as a way to help assist baking needs.
 According to spice giant McCormick & Company, the group first introduced a commercial Pumpkin Pie Spice to the U.S. back in 1934 with the original purpose to flavor pumpkin pie all in one container, rather than bakers needing to get each individual flavor.

 “Up until the 1930s, making pumpkin pie involved roasting and straining pumpkin,” a spokesperson for McCormick explained.
 “Then canned pumpkin was introduced, making preparation much easier and thus increasing the desire to make and eat pumpkin pies.”